MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

 > [!NOTE]
 > Installing Windows 10/11 Pro or Enterprise on your Surface Hub 2S requires a new, separate license from the one originally provided with the device.

 Begin the migration on a separate PC using the [Surface IT Toolkit](https://www.microsoft.com/download/details.aspx?id=46703), which integrates various tools into a single, self-updating desktop application.
-Included is the *Surface UEFI Configurator*, which allows you to create a custom UEFI settings package for the Surface Hub 2S.
+Included is the Surface *UEFI Configurator*, which allows you to create a custom UEFI settings package for the Surface Hub 2S.

-The Surface UEFI Configurator serves as a gateway to the Surface Enterprise Management Mode (SEMM), facilitating centralized firmware settings management across Surface devices in an enterprise setting.
+The *UEFI Configurator* serves as a gateway to the Surface Enterprise Management Mode (SEMM), facilitating centralized firmware settings management across Surface devices in an enterprise setting.
 For more details, visit [Get started with Surface Enterprise Management Mode](/surface/surface-enterprise-management-mode).

 ## Solution components

 - Surface Hub 2S running Windows 10 Team.
 - Separate PC running Windows 11 (or Windows 10).
 - Surface IT Toolkit.
-- Surface UEFI Configurator tool to create the SEMM package.
 - Windows 10/11 Pro or Enterprise OS image, version 20H2 or later.
 - Two USB drives, each with at least 16 GB of storage and formatted in FAT32.
 The first USB drive is used exclusively for the SEMM package and is automatically named *SEMM*; the second USB drive stores the Windows OS image along with the necessary drivers and firmware.
 In this documentation, the second USB drive is named *BOOTME*.
 - Windows Installer (MSI) file containing drivers and firmware for Windows 10/11 Pro and Enterprise on Surface Hub 2S.